Hibernate one-to-one mapping using annotations

 To make such association, refer the account entity in EmployeeEntity class as follow:

-The join column is declared with the @JoinColumn annotation which looks like the @Column annotation.
+@JoinColumn annotation which looks like the @Column annotation.
 It has one more parameters named referencedColumnName.
 This parameter declares the column in the targeted entity that will be used to the join.

 If no @JoinColumn is declared on the owner side, the defaults apply.
 A join column(s) will be created in the owner table and its name will be the concatenation of the name of the relationship in the owner side, _ (underscore), and the name of the primary key column(s) in the owned side.